|Spring Forward...Don't Forget to Check Your Smoke & CO Alarms|

 A properly installed and maintained smoke alarm is the only thing in your home that can alert you and your family to a fire 24 hours a day, seven days a week.
 Whether you're awake or asleep, a working smoke alarm is constantly on alert, scanning the air for fire and smoke.
 The same goes for carbon monoxide alarm that save countless lives since these devices sense a gas that is ordorless and tasteless.

-According to the National Fire Protection Association more than 66 percent of home fire deaths occurred in homes without a working smoke alarm.
+According to the National Fire Protection Association the risk of dying in reported home structure fires is 55% lower in homes with working smoke alarms than in homes with no alarms or none that worked.
 A working smoke alarm significantly increases your chances of surviving a deadly home fire.

 What powers a smoke or CO alarm?